bakape/recache/README.md

 to the client, even if a component is evicted concurrently during the streaming.

-recache guarantees work deduplication with concurrent requests requesting a missing record.
-In such a case the first client will proceed to generate the cache record data and any subsequent clients will block until this generation has completed.
-Once generation is completed, the record is immutable and any subsequent clients will simply consume it after a cheap atomic flag check.
+recache guarantees work deduplication with concurrent requests requesting a missing entry.
+In such a case the first client will proceed to generate the cache entry data and any subsequent clients will block until this generation has completed.
+Once generation is completed, the entry is immutable and any subsequent clients will simply consume it after a cheap atomic flag check.

 A single cache can contain multiple frontends.
-A frontend's stored data is subject to the same memory and LRU limits as its parent cache, however each frontend has it's own private key space and a possibly different new record generation lambda.
+A frontend's stored data is subject to the same memory and LRU limits as its parent cache, however each frontend has it's own private key space and a possibly different new entry generation lambda.

-recache provides configurable per-cache instance maximum used memory and last record use time limits.
-In case of overflow the least recently used records are evicted from the cache until the overflow is eventually mitigated. recache also provides methods for evicting records by key, by matcher functions or clearing the cache or frontend by evicting all records.
+recache provides configurable per-cache instance maximum used memory and last entry use time limits.
+In case of overflow the least recently used entries are evicted from the cache until the overflow is eventually mitigated. recache also provides methods for evicting entries by key, by matcher functions or clearing the cache or frontend by evicting all entries.

 recache does not perform any actions without calls to the library.
 This means that recache has zero passive runtime costs, if you exclude the cost of